You want smart political talk without the meltdowns?

 Not only do they know, but they're complicit because they're not doing anything about it.

-I mean, this I don't know.
+I mean, this, I don't know.

-I just people are suffering.
+I just, I think, people, people are suffering.

-I think it's the biggest opportunity.
+But it's the biggest opportunity.

-Well, is Newt's been saying you know, the biggest opportunity for a new American majority, not a Democrat majority, not a Republican majority.
+You know, the biggest opportunity for a new American majority, not a Democrat majority, not a Republican majority.

-Yeah, common sense policies.
+Common sense policies.

-Now, I'm not a Republican, I'm a conservative.
+Now, I'm not a Republican.

 Conservatism simply just works.